DataFire/Integrations/integrations/generated/google_youtube/README.md

   * mySubscribers `boolean`: Use the subscriptions.list method and its mySubscribers parameter to retrieve a list of subscribers to the authenticated user's channel.
   * onBehalfOfContentOwner `string`: Note: This parameter is intended exclusively for YouTube content partners.
   * pageToken `string`: The pageToken parameter identifies a specific page in the result set that should be returned.
 In an API response, the nextPageToken and prevPageToken properties identify other pages that could be retrieved.
+  * part **required** `string`: The part parameter specifies a comma-separated list of one or more channel resource properties that the API response will include.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.